-FANTASTIC OFFERS AVAILABLE NOW FOR NEW BEGINNERS IN SEPTEMBER!
+FANTASTIC SUMMER OFFERS AVAILABLE FOR NEW BEGINNERS!

 Denbighshire Taekwondo do Academy is committed to working in partnership with all agencies to ensure that information and training opportunities are available to ensure best practice when working with children and vulnerable adults.